MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Notice the change to the column.
 Respond in the Copilot chat:

-   `???`
+   `Rename the Address column to Real Estate Property`

-1. Respond in the Copilot chat:
+1. Notice the change to the column.
+Respond in the Copilot chat:

-    `add a column to track client full name`
+    `Add a column for Client Full Name`

-1. Respond in the Copilot chat:
+1. Notice the change to the column.
+Respond in the Copilot chat:

+    `Add a column for Client Email`

+1. If you do not have a column for **Status**, respond in the Copilot chat:

-    `add a column to track client email`
+    `Add a column for Status`

 1. Locate and select the **Status** column, then select **View column**.
 Notice there are three choices: Pending, Confirmed, and Cancelled.